 Social workers are required to document reasonable efforts to communicate with the parent using the SEDS Communication Log.
-The communication log note should use specific language that identifies the reason for communication and the outcome attempt of the communication (e.g. called parent to schedule an appointment to complete social history assessment.
+The communication log note should use specific language that identifies the reason for communication and the outcome attempt of the communication (e.g., called parent to schedule an appointment to complete social history assessment.
 No answer left message on voicemail).

-Social work provider must use communication logs when he/she/they:
+Social work providers must use communication logs when he/she/they:

-- Schedule an evaluation appointment. - Complete progress monitoring assessments. - Challenge engaging students in behavioral support services. - Adding asynchronous behavioral support services. - Sending documents to parents via email or standard post.
+- Schedule an evaluation appointment. - Complete progress monitoring assessments. - Have trouble engaging students in behavioral support services (I.e., refuses BSS services). - Adding asynchronous behavioral support services. - Sending documents to parents via email or standard post.